ekneale/cobraa/README.md

     --cylinderPct 10          Set the photocoverage to 10% (default is 20%)

     --cylinderPct 15          Set the photocoverage to 15% (default is 20%)

+    --rPMT 6700               Set the inner PMT radius to 6.7m (default is 5.7m)

     --detectMedia [index]     Set the detector medium (default is doped_water)
 ```